 At the conclusion of the administrative review, the ARO informs the case worker/supervisor that the case will be flagged for further review by the chain of command.
 The Administrative Review Officer sends an e-mail describing the concern to the case worker, supervisor, and the Regional Director for further assessment and possible action.
 The ARO may discuss case concern/issues with the Administrative Review Supervisor prior to any action taken.
 It may be determined that the concern if documented in the review form may not require any further action other than a case recommendation.
-Once the Regional Director reviews the case, the decision may be made to send the flagged case to the Associate Director for further assessment.
+Once the Regional Director for further assessment.
 Any action is left at the Family Service level.